 Like or parallel vectors

-If two vectors have the same direction but different magnitude are called parallel or like vectors.
+If two vectors have the same direction but the different magnitude is called parallel or like vectors.

 Two vectors are said to be equal if they have equal magnitudes.